 Implementation guidance: Provide a financial incentive to employees on site who customarily commute by transit, carpool or vanpool.
-The level of incentive must be at least 25% of the cost of a one-month, countywide transit pass.
-Incentives may be in the following forms:
+The monthly level of incentive for each employee must be at least 25% of the cost of a one-month, countywide transit pass (pass cost is \$117/month, as of July 2020).
+Incentives must be in the following forms: